-- Length of necessary medication use can vary on a case-by-case basis
+- Length of medication use varies by case

-- Allows a physician to supervise clients during early recovery
+- Allows a physician to closely supervise during early recovery

 - Works by locking onto the opioid receptors in the brain

-While there are certain medications used in MAT that have properties that make patients capable of developing a dependency, there are some that do not.
-GateHouse Treatment only uses Naltrexone in its Medication-Assisted Treatment, which is prescribed by a physician and administered under close, and frequent monitoring.
+While there are certain medications used in medication-assisted treatment that can cause dependency, the ones we use do not.
+GateHouse only uses Naltrexone in its medication-assisted treatment, prescribed by a physician and administered under close, frequent monitoring.

-Naltrexone has shown to have the least amount of side effects.
-When a client chooses MAT at GateHouse Treatment, they are under close supervision of medical professionals who check in with them regularly on any side effects as a result of the medication
+Naltrexone has the least amount of side effects in medication-assisted treatment.
+When a client chooses medication-assisted treatment at GateHouse, they are under close supervision of medical professionals who check in with them weekly on any side effects from the medication.

-- If someone on MAT medication relapses, it is important to note that their tolerance level is lowered and therefore can be more susceptible to overdose.
+If someone on medication-assisted treatment relapses, it is important to note that their tolerance level is lowered and they can be more susceptible to opioid overdose.

-Our goal at GateHouse Treatment is to provide all the necessary tools and introduction into the 12-step program along with aftercare plans to give clients the best chance at avoiding relapse.
+Our goal at GateHouse is to provide all the necessary tools for recovery from drug addiction, an introduction to 12-step programs and aftercare plans to give clients the best chance at avoiding relapse.

-Vivitrol (Naltrexone) works by blocking opioid receptors.
-This results in patients being unable to feel the expected rewarding effects or “high” from using alcohol or opioids.
-It is also known to work in the part of the brain that experiences cravings to use and feel the euphoric effects of opioids and alcohol.
+Vivitrol works by blocking opioid receptors in the brain, resulting in patients being unable to feel the “high” from opiates and alcohol.
+It also works in the parts of the brain that control cravings, reducing the urges to use drugs and alcohol.

-GateHouse Treatment is at the forefront of addiction treatment by offering Medication Assisted Treatment to our clients.
-We work to ensure every client has the best chance at achieving long-term sobriety.
+GateHouse is at the forefront of substance abuse treatment by offering medication-assisted treatment to our clients.
+We work to ensure every client has the best chance to achieve long-term sobriety.